ahmedesa/laravel-api-tool-kit-docs/api-generator.md

 has_children: false
 permalink: api-generator
 ---

-## **API Generator**
+# API Generator
+{: .no_toc }

 The API Generator simplifies the process of creating API-related files for a model, making it quick and easy to set up the required components.
-It offers the ability to generate files such as controllers, requests, resources, migrations, factories, seeders, filters, tests, and even API routes.
+It offers the ability to generate files such as controllers, requests, resources, migrations, factories, seeders, filters, tests, and even API routes.{: .fs-6 .fw-300 }

+## Table of contents
+{: .no_toc .text-delta }

+1. TOC
+{:toc}

+---

 ### Usage :
 To generate API-related files for a specific model, use the following command: